whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 And some people cultivate a passion, but if it's not offered in gratitude to the humans and nonhumans you love, what good is it?

-Some people find passion for abstract things like scientific research or engineering or writing.
+Some people find passion for abstract things like scientific research, engineering, and writing.
 But when people merely find joy in their work and do not pay attention to the consequences of the work their bosses order them to do, terrible things happen.
 Physicists may love physics, and help create nuclear bombs their rulers use in ways they later regret.
 Civil engineers may obsess about building codes, and help construct well-built prisons that corrupt legal systems use to unjustly persecute and punish activists and the poor.

 Gratitude without service can feel empty, and passion without that clear gratitude can easily become comfortable and ultimately meaningless.
-Ruling classes are only to happy for wage slaves to feel passionate about their jobs.
+Ruling classes are only too happy for wage slaves to feel passionate about their jobs.

 It's the 3rd core spiritual practice that ultimately ties them all together, yielding a deep spiritual strength: living in reciprocity.